Team-GhostLand/GhostLand7-Baseline/README.md

 * Render distance na 12
 * Winieta była domyślnie wyłączona, ale to chyba zmienił jakiś mod - bo nie powinna być.
 * Zoom pod C (jak za starych dobrych OptiFineowych czasów)

-### FINAL NOTES
+### Credits:
-* Łącznie projektów: 149 modów + 8 shaderów + 8 texturepacków + 1 plik TXT ustawień shaderów (który Modrinth wykrywa jako shader for some reason) = **166** *Pamiętaj: to nie wszystko mody - a z pośród samych modów: niektóre są wyłączone, a inne będą usunięte.
-Więc ta liczba wygląda strasznie, ale na prawdę nie jest tak źle (co nie znaczy, że jest dobrze - tak z 50 modów wciąż musi polecieć).*
-* W niektórych miejscach napisałem, że trzeba ustawić keybindy.
-Ale prawie na pewno będzie ich dużo więcej, niż te kilka wymienionych.
-Obecnie, tylko powyłączałem większość keybindów, tak żeby dało się gry używać bez 300 konfliktów na guzikach.
-Ale trzeba będzie je jakoś thoughtfully powłączać.
-* **CONFIGI!
-I CAN'T STRESS THIS ENOUGH!** *z naciskiem na często pomijane rzeczy, np.
-CraftPresence, BetterCompatChecker lub zamknięcie paska FancyMenu (also, jeśli chodzi o FM, to fajnie by było trochę sprzątnąć menu pauzy, bo po instalacji World Preview oraz wywaleniu Remove GFARB jest mocno cluttered)*
-* Sprawdź [CONTRIBUTING](CONTRIBUTING.md), jeśli chcesz coś zmieniać w tym repo (a mam nadzieję, że chcesz - bo trochę średnio mam ochotę być jedynym robiącym thinning out tej abominacji).
-## **>>*CREDITS*<<**
+* Licensed under MIT, with the exception of a single file (mentioned later).
+* [Guzio](), [MidnightSP](), other contributors who didn't push any patches, but provided us help via [our Discord].
-Inside an `.mrpack` uploaded to this repo, sits a JAR downloaded from [this amazing repo](https://github.com/Bliss-tbh/Async-1.20.1/) (seriously, those commit messages are awesome).
+* Inside an `.mrpack` uploaded to this repo, sits a JAR downloaded from [this amazing repo](https://github.com/Bliss-tbh/Async-1.20.1/) (seriously, those commit messages are awesome).
 Said JAR is a 1.20.1 port of Async.
 I *realllly* wanted to avoid embedding JARs inside the modpack file because this usually means I'm basically robbing the creator of prestige (from download count) and ad revenue, but that couldn't be avoided, as this mod has *never* been published onto any mod repository.
 I had to grab it directly from GH. ...Which also means that I'm not affecting any download/money numbers (they don't exist yet), so I hope this is fine.
 License-wise, I'm *pretty sure* it would be fine, as MIT is GPL-compatible (tho I believe GPL-compat *may* work the other way (ie. re-licensing MIT code under GPL (not GPL under MIT, as it would *seem* here), so I'd like to clarify that **I'M NOT trying to relicense that mod under MIT**, but rather it's merely a GPL file (that'll stay GPL, no matter what I do) embedded inside an MIT repo, and if you ever try to use said repo in an MIT-compliant way (but one that'd break the GPL), this file MUST be removed), but I *also* believe that it's possible to do what I did here, ie. for a non-GPL app to embed GPL code (so long as said code isn't modified in any way - which it wasn't, in this case) - eg. various proprietary GTK/Qt-based apps) - but some mod authors often have their own policies for modpack embedding, that extend outside a normal license.
 I couldn't find any said policies attached to this port of Async (and didn't check the original because - well - they're both *very* different mods, with this one having a lot of code modified, so that old policy shouldn't apply here), so I followed the license instead.
 If that's a problem, please contact us.
 I'm sure a solution can be worked out.